lacchain/besu-pro-testnet/README.md

 * **4545**: TCP - Port to establish RPC communication. (this port is used for applications that communicate with Lacchain and may be leaked to the Internet)

-## Prerequisites
+## Pre-requisites
-Ansible scripts asume you are going to install a node on ubuntu 18.x OS or Centos7; If you run an operative system other than the mentioned OS's please visit: https://github.com/lacchain/pantheon-network/blob/master/GENERIC-ONBOARDING.md

 ### Install Ansible ###

 For this installation we will use Ansible.
-It is necessary to install Ansible on your **local machine** that will perform the installation of the node on the **remote machine**.
+It is necessary to install Ansible on a **local machine** that will perform the installation of the node on a **remote machine**.

 Following the instructions to [install ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) in your local machine.